MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 You need a list of known domains.
 This is just a text file with one domain name per line, with blanklines and comments starting with `#` ignored.
 Make it available over HTTP(S).

-Go to ??? and select `Download a list of domains from a URL` in the `Create New Specification` form.
-Make sure to give this specification a good description, as it will follow you around for a while.
+Go to

+* System -> Nodes
+* Select node 1
+* Storage -> Specs
+* Click `[Create New Specification]`

+Fill out the form with a description and a link to the domain list.

 ## Crawling

 Refresh the specification list in the operator's gui.
 You should see your new specification in the list.
-Click the `[Info]` link next to it and select `[Crawl]` under `Actions`.
+Click the link and select `[Crawl]` under `Actions`.

 Depending on the size of the specification, this may take anywhere between a few minutes to a few weeks.
-You can follow the progress in the `Actors` view.
+You can follow the progress in the `Overview` view.
+It's fairly common for the crawler to get stuck at 99%, this is from the crawler finishing up the largest sites.
+It will abort if no progress has been made in five hours.

+You can manually also abort the crawler by going to

+* System -> Nodes -> `[your node]` -> Actors.

+Toggle both CRAWL and PROC_CRAWLER_SPAWNER to `[OFF]`.

+CRAWL controls the larger crawler process, and PROC_CRAWLER_SPAWNER spawns the actual crawler process.
+The crawler will be aborted, but the crawl data should be intact.

+At this point you'll want to set PROC_CRAWLER_SPAWNER back to `[ON]`, as the crawler won't be able to start until it's set to this mode.

+!!!
+FIXME: This UX kinda sucks, should be an abort button ideally, none of this having to toggle circuit breakers on and off.

 ## Converting

-Once the crawl is finished, you can convert the data to a format that can be loaded into the database.
+Once the crawl is finished, you can convert and load the data to a format that can be loaded into the database.
-This is done by going to the `storage -> crawl` view in the operator's gui, clicking the `[Info]` link and pressing `[Convert]` under `Actions`.

-The rest of the process should be automatic.
-Follow the progress in the `Actors` view; the actor `RECONVERT_LOAD` drives the process.
-The process can be stopped by terminating this actor.
-Depending on the state, it may be necessary to restart from the beginning.
+First you'll want to go to Storage -> Crawl Data, and toggle the `State` field next to your new crawl data into `Active`.
+This will mark it as eligible for processing.

+Next, go to Actions -> Process Crawl Data, and click `[Trigger Reprocessing]`.
+Ensure your crawl data is visible in the list.
+This will start the automatic conversion and loading process, which can be followed in the `Overview` view.

+This process will take a while, and will run these discrete steps:

+* CONVERT the crawl data into a format that can be loaded into the database
+* LOAD, load posts into the mariadb database, construct an index journal and sqlite linkdb
+* Delete the processed data (optional; depending on node configuration)
+* Create a backup of the index journal to be loaded (can be restored later)
+* Repartition and create new domain rankings
+* Construct a new index
+* * Forward
+* * Full
+* * Priority
+* Switch to the new index

+All of this is automatic and most of it is visible in the `Overview` view.

+## Recrawling (IMPORTANT)

+The work flow with a crawl spec was a one-off process to bootstrap the search engine.
+To keep the search engine up to date, it is preferrable to do a recrawl.
+This will try to reduce the amount of data that needs to be fetched.

+To trigger a Recrawl, ensure your crawl data is set to active, and then go to Actions -> Trigger Recrawl, and click `[Trigger Recrawl]`.
+This will behave much like the old crawling step.
+Once done, it needs to be processed like the old crawl data.